uber/tchannel/README.md

 - Large requests/responses may/must be broken into fragments to be sent progressively.
 - Optional checksums.
-- Can be used to transport multiple protocols between endpoints, eg. HTTP+JSON and Thrift.
+- Can be used to transport multiple protocols between endpoints, e.g. HTTP+JSON and Thrift.

 ## Parts